56kcloud/aws-iot-reference-architecture/greengrass-components/README.md

 **recipe.yaml** is the configuration file required to set up the component.
 It describes the details of the component, such as its name, version, dependencies, lifecycle scripts, resource requirements, etc.

 ### Deployment template
 Before Greengrass components are deployed, a deployment file is generated from the [deployment.json.template](./components/deployment.json.template) template.
 This file specifies the group of devices to be deployed to and the components to be deployed.
+If you want to use a specific version of the Greengrass nucleus component, you can add it to the template along with its version.
+You can also add other components from the AWS public components.

 ## Notes
 ⚠️ The structure of the Greengrass components must be as follows: